tw-haiven/haiven/README.md

 #### Option 2: Setup credentials for Azure, GCP or AWS

 - Prepare the model setup and credentials in your respective Cloud environment.
 Check `[app/config.yaml](app/config.yaml)` for the models that are currently configured out of the box, or read below about how to configure additional models.
+- Consider setting quota and billing alerts to avoid unexpected costs and detect unexpected usage.
 - Create .env file from the respective template: Pick the template file that represents the provider you want to use, e.g. `cp ./app/.env.azure.template ./app/.env`.
 - Look at the defined environment variables in your new `.env` file and set the corresponding credentials.